scottTomaszewski/obsidian-inline-admonitions/README.md

 ![admonition-modal.png](admonition-modal.png)

+Common settings:

 - **Background Color** is the color of the Inline Admonition "bubble"
 - **Color** is the text color
 - **Type** defines how an Inline Admonition is triggered.
 See the [types](#types) documentation for more details.
-- **Icon** allows you to select an icon to include at the beginning of the inline admonition.
+- **Prefix Icon** allows you to select an icon to include at the beginning of the inline admonition.
+- **Suffix Icon** allows you to select an icon to include at the end of the inline admonition.

 ## Types